-What Can a Handyman Do in Slayton, Minnesota?
+What Can a Handyman Do Without a License in Slayton, Minnesota?

 In Slayton (Murray County), Minnesota does not issue a single “state handyman license,” but Minnesota DOES regulate residential contracting through the Department of Labor & Industry (DLI).
 If you do residential work (repair/remodel) over Minnesota’s “contractor registration exemption” dollar threshold, you generally must be registered as a residential building contractor or residential remodeler; separate state trade licenses are required for electrical, plumbing, HVAC/refrigeration, and related gas work, regardless of job size.